miranicad/see-ai/README.md

+> ⚠️ Note: This application is currently under active development.
+Some features may be incomplete or subject to change.

 # 👁️ SeeAI – Image Recognition Application

 **SeeAI** is a simple web-based image recognition application.
 Users can upload an image via the React frontend, which is then processed by a Python FastAPI backend.
 The backend analyzes properties such as image dimensions and average RGB color values.